-Introducing: A 2-day interdisciplinary Pan-African annual conference
+Introducing: The first edition of the interdisciplinary Pan-African annual conference

 Theme for 2018: Creatively Being African in the 21st century

 Purpose: The conference aims to bring together students, researchers, NGOs, companies, innovators, artists etc who identify with Africa and Africanness.
 The purpose is to provide a platform for sharing the unique experiences of Africa, as broadly defined.
 FACE will enable connections and networking across various disciplines and professions as well as creation of opportunities where none exist.

 The Pan-African Vision: Pan-Africanism is the belief that African peoples, both on the African continent and in the Diaspora, share not merely a common history, but a common destiny.
 This sense of interconnected pasts and futures has now taken many forms, but was initially focused on the creation of political institutions.
 Pan-Africanists believe that all black people are bound together and can only achieve true liberty in unity.
 The Pan-African movement, which began in the 19th century, aimed at ending colonialism and slavery.
 It should now be taken to its logical conclusion.
 Freedom.
 In all its fulness.
 In everything.

 One example of a new form of Pan-Africanism is Tony Elumelu’s Africapitalism.
 This is defined as the positive role the private sector must play in Africa by making long-term investments in strategic sectors of the economy in a way that creates and multiplies local value to accelerate and broaden prosperity throughout the continent and around the world.
 Africapitalism calls for a new kind of capitalism – a version in which Africa leapfrogs other models, creating a more broad-based and sustainable economy.
 An economy that is true to the needs of Africa(ns).